 The final step of the critical thinking process is to gather your arguments into a conclusive communication.
 Presenting your ideas in writing or as a verbal presentation is the crucial skill required of us by work or in academics.

 When communicating your conclusion as an essay, ensure that it is properly structured and your arguments are organised in a clear and strategic way.
 Plan which arguments will come first and then follow with the strongest supporting arguments.
 Your conclusion should be clear and summarise the arguments you have made reference to.

 If you are communicating your conclusion as a verbal presentation, be wary of how much time you have to present.
 Spend more time on the strongest arguments and give yourself plenty of time to practice the presentation beforehand.

-During the critical thinking process, it is essential to take your time and think your question through as fully as possible.
+During the process of critical thinking, it is essential to take your time and think your question through as fully as possible.
 Chances are, your conclusion may change as you go through the critical thinking process.
 So don’t be afraid to be a little flexible and creative with your thoughts.

-There are a number of apps that can help you with the critical thinking process, but it is an essential skill to learn in our academic and professional lives.
+There are a number of apps that can help you with critical thinking, but it is an essential skill to learn in our academic and professional lives.
 We hope that this structure will aid you in your critical thinking and make the process much less intimidating.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.